 There are so many topics in food to write about.
 You can write about food politics, what you ate for breakfast or chronicle your journey towards becoming a professional cake decorator.
 Any topic is fair game – pick something you love!

 Second, pick a host and sign up.

 Once you have picked out a name, you need to buy your URL and sign up for hosting.
 A web host is going to provide storage and access for your food blog, and it is important to have one that is reliable and easy to use, especially if you don’t have a lot of prior web experience.
 After all, you want to focus on the content and not the coding!
-I highly recommend starting out with BlueHost.
-Their hosting packages are extremely affordable, and they offer different packages to suit your needs as your blog grows.
+I recommend starting out with BlueHost (this is an affiliate link, see below for disclosures*).
+Their hosting packages are affordable, and they offer different packages to suit your needs as your blog grows.
 They make it incredibly easy to install WordPress with one click installation and offer lots of top-notch 24/7 support.
 Plus, your domain name is absolutely free when you sign up with them!

 Third, design your site.